 In this scene, the father who is currently having a lot of difficulty accepting his daughter infers that he wants to know how they make love.
 He can not fathom how lesbian sex works and that seems to frustrate him.
 Her response is ‘We are kind of old fashion and don’t like to talk about those kinds of things in public’ (not an exact quote).

 To me, it is an amazing scene because I see both sides.
 The father’s confusion and desire to understand, and the daughter’s total disgust at the question.
 But it is a very realistic scene.
-For some reason, many people seem to think it is just fine to ask an LGBTQ+ person something they would never dream of asking a non-LGBTQ+ person.
+For some reason, many people seem to think it is just fine to ask a queer person something they would never dream of asking a non-queer person.

-But I think the reality of it isn’t that people want to know intimate personal details about an LGBTQ+ person’s life.
-I think most of them just want to understand a world that is quite alien and confusing to them.
+But I think the reality of it isn’t that people want to know intimate personal details about a queer person’s life.
+I think most of them just want to understand a world that is confusing to them.
 And for some reason, this desire to understand overshadows their common sense sometimes.